Earlham College sophomore Isao Sakai’s climate activism recognized by Forbes Japan

 “I feel a sense of obligation as a person from a privileged country like Japan,” he said.
 “I believe climate change is inherently a problem of oppressive dominance, colonialism, exploitation and patriarchy, and I believe we cannot structurally solve this issue without addressing these underlying problems.”

-Before arriving at Earlham, Sakai had already been a spokesperson for countless climate strikes, as part of Fridays for Future’s Tokyo chapter which have drawn thousands of youth and environmental activists to the streets of Japan’s largest city.
-He also did public relations with nongovernmental organizations, hosted training events for activists and planned strategies to challenge the government’s energy policy.
+Before arriving at Earlham, Sakai had already been a spokesperson for countless climate strikes as part of Fridays for Future’s Tokyo chapter which have drawn thousands of youth and environmental activists to the streets of Japan’s largest city.
+He also did public relations work with nongovernmental organizations, hosted training events for activists and planned strategies to challenge the government’s energy policy.
 His activism has been featured by Bloomberg and also earned him a spot on Forbes Japan’s popular 30-under-30 list for 2021.

 “I don’t look at this as an individual award but as recognition for the work Fridays for Future Tokyo has done as a whole,” Sakai said.
 “We are instigating public attention toward the issue of climate change in Japan and organizing campaigns against Japanese corporations and the government that continue to build power plants and export coal instead of prioritizing renewable energy.”